 Ph.D., University of Minnesota

 Dr. Kirsten Condry joined the RIT Psychology Department in 2006.
-Her area of expertise is in developmental psychology, where she studies visual perception and cognitive development in children and infants.
-As a member of the Multidisciplinary Vision Research Lab, her newest research is on how children and babies learn through video-mediated communication (like Skype).
-Her previous research has examined areas like the perception of motion and depth in very young infants, and the development of counting and number skills in preschoolers.
-Dr. Condry supervises senior projects that extend beyond related areas like childhood experiences and parenting to include topics like attitudes and preferences, language differences (particularly among deaf, hard of hearing and hearing students), and the effects of media.
-Dr. Condry is currently the Undergraduate Coordinator for Psychology, and would be happy to answer questions about the program requirements and the department.
+Her area of expertise is in developmental psychology, where she studies learning, perception and cognitive development in children and adults.
+As the 2013 recipient of the Eisenhart Award for Outstanding Teaching, her recent research focus is on developing and assessing teaching techniques to improve writing and critical thinking in college courses.
+Another area of interest is media effects on development, including how children and babies learn through video-mediated communication (like Skype).
+Dr. Condry supervises senior projects that extend beyond related areas like childhood experiences and parenting to include topics like language differences and cultural influences (particularly among deaf, hard of hearing and hearing students) and the effects of media on attitudes.
+Dr. Condry is currently the Undergraduate Program Director for Psychology, and would be happy to answer questions about the program requirements and the department.

 Condry, K., & Yonas, A. (2013).
 Six-month-old infants use motion parallax to direct reaching in depth.
 Infant Behavior and Development, 36, 238-244. doi:10.1016/j.infbeh.2013.01.004